pncit/hub/README.md

 2. The encryption key used to encrypt sensitive information in files stored on a web server
 - There are security concerns. `hubFunctionsConfig.ps1.AES` is encrypted, but where do you store the key so that your component can use it?
 We have anticipated three options (detailed later under Deployment>Environment Configuration>Encryption key value (3 options)).
 - The project is structured fairly simply at this point.
 There are three folders:
-1. **functions** These are the functions that drive the COMs.
+1. **functions** These are the functions that drive the components.
 They are divided into subfolders for better organization, and one functions is defined per file with the file name repeating the function name.
 2. **control** These are the files and scripts that control deployment.
 ## Deployment
 In order to get a copy of the project running on your own machine for development, you simply have to clone this repo.
 It consists almost exclusively of powershell files, and the individual functions can be read, modified, and tested as is.
 See deployment for notes on how to deploy the project in your Datto environment for live use.